jothamgoh/jothamgoh.github.io/blog/_posts/2023-09-24-Published-on-WordPress-and-GitHub-v2.markdown

 ---
 categories: []
-date: '2023-09-24T06:59:00'
+date: '2023-09-24T07:03:00'
 permalink: chapter_4_learning_to_code
 tags: []
-title: Published on WordPress and GitHub with changed title (v3)
+title: Published on WordPress and GitHub with changed title (v4)
 ---

-This post should just be on wordpress and on GitHub.<br />
+I’m changing the title again.
+This post should just be on wordpress and on GitHub with edited title.<br />

 <br />